andrewldesousa/andrewldesousa.github.io/_posts/2020-01-22-linear-algebra-for-ml.md

 a_1x_1 + a_2x_2 + ... + a_nx_n = y
 $$

-If you were plot every the outputs of the equation, you would find that they all fall on the same line.
-Simply put, the relationship of $$x_n$$ to $$y$$ is linear.
-If there were a term in the equation with a degree greater than 1, the equation would no longer be considered linear because you would see by plotting the equation that it no longer results in a line.
+If you were plot any linear equation, you would find that all points fall on the same line.
+This defines a linear relationship.
+If there were a term in the equation with a degree greater than 1 (for example: $$a_nx_n^2$$), the equation would no longer be considered linear because the points would no longer all lie on a single line.

 A system of linear equations is a set of equations in linear form with respect to the same input parameters.
-A set of values that satisfy each equation in a system is a valid solution to that system.
-The set of values that correspond to a solution are represented as vectors in Linear Algebra.
+A set of values that satisfies all equations in a system is solution to that system.
+A set of values corresponding to a solution are represented as vectors in Linear Algebra.

 ### Scalars, Vectors, Matrices, and Tensors
-Scalars, vectors, matrices, and tenors are some terms you should become comfortable with when dealing with Linear Algebra.
+Scalars, vectors, matrices, and tensors are terms you must become comfortable with when dealing with Linear Algebra and Machine Learning.

 How do these terms get applied?
 As I said earlier, a solution to a linear system is gets represented by vectors.
 Linear systems get represented by matrices where each row corresponds to a different equation in the system and each entry corresponds to a coefficient in that row's equation.